-Kalundborg, being an exemplar of an industrial ecology framework, it necessarily advances implementation of such concepts as material flow analysis (MFA), life cycle assessment (LCA) and input-output analysis (IOA) (Chester, 2020).
+Kalundborg, being an exemplar of an industrial ecology framework, necessarily advances the implementation of such concepts as MFA, life cycle assessment (LCA), and input-output analysis (IOA; Chester, 2020).
 This knowledge has subsequently led to innovative advances in understanding and managing urban metabolism.
 The example above is a model of managing material flow in a specific system.
-The symbiosis project was purposefully designed to eliminate waste and pollution from the initial point of production by re-using materials in another industrial process.
-Energy created will eventually be lost as heat (entropy), but before that, the energy is converted to forms that provide inputs to other aspects of the community, not only in regard to residential district heating, as well as needed greenhouse and fishpond energy requirements.
+The symbiosis project was purposefully designed to eliminate waste and pollution from the initial point of production by reusing materials in another industrial process.
+Energy that is created will eventually be lost as heat (entropy), but before that, the energy is converted to forms that provide inputs to other aspects of the community not only for residential district heating but also for needed greenhouse and fishpond energy requirements.

 The Kalundborg example is essentially a linear-cascading approach.
-For example, pure gypsum, a waste product from a coal-fired power station, is used as an input to a contiguous plaster (gypsum)board manufacturer, which obviates the need to mine additional gypsum.
+For example, pure gypsum, a waste product from a coal-fired power station, is used as an input to a contiguous (gypsum) plasterboard manufacturer, which obviates the need to mine additional gypsum.
 But such a system is vulnerable to structural change, such as through an EU extended producer responsibility (EPR) policy mandate, plasterboard manufacturers are forced to take back their used products.
-In such a policy framework, the manufacturers will give preference to materials that follow this mandated circular flow rather than utilizing the waste stream from the power plant (Stahel 2019, p.4).
+In such a policy framework, the manufacturers will give preference to materials that follow this mandated circular flow rather than using the waste stream from the power plant (Stahel 2019, p.
+4).

 Nevertheless, such an industrial symbiotic approach might be expanded geographically to include additional linked industrial processes across a city and into the surrounding region.
-But it should be noted that such examples typically consist of business-to-business cooperation agreements and are not part of an overall economic development vision by a city.
-As such, many examples of industrial ecology have been limited to specific industry mixes or single business park initiatives within a community (Vevela et al., 2016).
+But it should be noted that such examples typically consist of business-to-business cooperation agreements and are not part of an overall economic-development vision by a city.
+Therefore, many examples of industrial ecology have been limited to specific industry mixes or single business park initiatives within a community (Vevela et al., 2016).

 The strategy does not specifically address or mention issues of equity or social well-being.
 However, it could be expanded to include these considerations.
 In Kalundborg, heat from the power plant is diverted to district heating of homes.
 As such, industrial symbiosis design can lend itself well to sharing benefits of such by-products.
-With the appropriate planning intervention, this low-cost heat output could be directed to serve low income or vulnerable residential populations.
-It is not unreasonable to expect that the social justice/ equity needs can be part of the initial design and subsequent management of such a symbiotic partnership, not only between businesses but also including the local government.
+With the appropriate planning intervention, this low-cost heat output could be directed to serving low-income or vulnerable residential populations.
+It is not unreasonable to expect that the social justice/equity needs can be part of the initial design and subsequent management of such a symbiotic partnership, not only between businesses but also including the local government.
+Natural Systems and Infrastructure